LLM Reference

 Deep dive

-On shared benchmark coverage, Chatbot Arena has DeepSeek R1 at 1372 and Grok-3 at 1405, with Grok-3 ahead by 33 points; Aider Polyglot has DeepSeek R1 at 56.9 and Grok-3 at 53.3, with DeepSeek R1 ahead by 3.6 points.
+On shared benchmark coverage, Google-Proof Q&A has DeepSeek R1 at 71.5 and Grok-3 at 84.6, with Grok-3 ahead by 13.1 points; HumanEval has DeepSeek R1 at 89.9 and Grok-3 at 94.5, with Grok-3 ahead by 4.6 points; Chatbot Arena has DeepSeek R1 at 1372 and Grok-3 at 1405, with Grok-3 ahead by 33 points.
 The largest visible gap is 33 points on Chatbot Arena, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on vision: Grok-3, multimodal input: Grok-3, function calling: Grok-3, tool use: Grok-3, and code execution: DeepSeek R1.
 Both models share reasoning mode and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, DeepSeek R1 lists $0.1/1M input and $0.3/1M output tokens, while Grok-3 lists $0.8/1M input and $2.4/1M output tokens on the cheapest tracked provider.
+For cost, DeepSeek R1 lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider, while Grok-3 lists $0.80/1M input and $2.40/1M output tokens on the cheapest tracked provider.
 A 70/30 input-output blend puts DeepSeek R1 lower by about $1.12 per million blended tokens.
-Availability is 13 providers versus 3, so concentration risk also matters.
+Availability is 14 providers versus 4, so concentration risk also matters.

 Choose DeepSeek R1 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
 Choose Grok-3 when long-context analysis and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.